 Such fear and persecution of snakes across the Eastern Ghats indicate a deep intolerance of snakes among local people.
 Baseline data of king cobras in the Eastern Ghats is rudimentary, requiring further study to address this snake’s conservation needs before the current threats extirpate this iconic species from the region.

-To protect king cobras in South India, Save The Snakes supports the Eastern Ghats Wildlife Society (EGWS), which is the Founding Partner of our organization.
+To protect king cobras in South India, Save The Snakes supports the Eastern Ghats Wildlife Society (EGWS).
 Since 2016, the EGWS has organized snake awareness workshops, media campaigns and community outreach programs in identified villages throughout the Eastern Ghats of India.
 They also train identified local individuals in rescue and rehabilitation of snakes and snakebite first aid techniques.
 These “para-ecologists” will also act as liaisons between local communities and wildlife authorities through regular communication on incidence of snakebite.

 These community outreach efforts have paid off, because on September 24th, 2018, members of EGWS in collaboration with Andhra Pradesh Forest Department successfully rescued a 12-foot-long king cobra at Madugula Village in Visakhapatnam district, South India.
 The snake was originally discovered on a farm, but instead of killing it, the landowner called a local snake rescuer, Ventakesh, who has been previously trained by EGWS.
 The snake’s health was assessed and scientific data was gathered.
 The snake was then released close to where it was found in the Chodavaram forest, which is a part of the Eastern Ghats range.
 This is the first recorded rescue and release of a king cobra in Vishakhapatnam, India!